cecilia-lin/CSE151A_Pokemon_Classification/README.md

 - Actively participated in the project, frequently summarizing the upcoming milestone requirements, coordinating with team members for task distribution, and ensuring timely completion of all milestones.
 - Wrote the final version of the project abstract based on the initial draft.

+### Name: Andrew Lu

+**Title**: Writer

+**Contribution**:

+- Wrote the Methods section of the final report.
+- Attended Office Hours with group members to review Final Milestone requirements.
+- Organized final version of the report and touched up on all sections.
+- Attended group discussions and meetings.